cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### For messages

 Messages, sub-types of `Msg`, will be assembled into transactions that are then sent to Tendermint.
 CosmJs types already include types for [transactions](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L12-L26).
 These are assembled, signed and sent by CosmJs' [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/fe34588/packages/stargate/src/signingstargateclient.ts#L276-L294).
-Thanks to this, you have minimal work left to do.
+Thanks to this, there is minimal work left to do.

 The `Msg` kind will also need to be added to a registry.
 To facilitate that, you should prepare them in a nested array like so: